The Manaslu Circuit Trek: Experience Nepal’s Untouched Wilderness

 • All meals during the trek

-• Necessary permits (Restricted Area Permit, MCAP, ACAP, TIMS)
+• Necessary trekking permits (Restricted Area Permit, MCAP, ACAP, TIMS)

 • Professional guide and porter services